-One of the most overlooked tasks that can become an issue outside of your RDBMS environment is managing your Oracle customer support identifiers (CSIs).
+One of the most overlooked tasks that can become an issue outside of your RDBMS environment is managing your Oracle customer support identifier (CSIs).
 CSIs are added to your support.oracle.com account.
 They allow you to perform activities from creating a service request or looking up information in a global knowledge database.
 When a CSI is added to an account for the first time, the person applying automatically becomes the main administrator for the CSI.

 While it makes sense that a manager/supervisor would become the administrator for a CSI, this is where things often take a turn for the worse.
 This is because a manager/supervisor is less likely to be the one actually creating a service request or assigning accounts to services such as Oracle Enterprise Manager or Oracle Secure Backup Web Services.
 Also, what happens when a manager/supervisor retires or leaves their position for a new one?
 Often the administrator privilege is not passed to a new employee, which puts your account at risk.
 How?
 It leaves you unable to make account information changes to your systems or users in Oracle’s CSI Administrator portal.